bbang99/tmp2/README.md

 ## What is **Korean Sarcasm Dataset**

-* Mass of documents consisting of one or more sentences from sports new comments, Twitter, NaverMovieReview which are likely to have **sarcastic** or **ironic** contents.
+* Mass of documents consists of one or more sentences from sports article comments, Twitter, NaverMovieReview which are likely to have **sarcastic** or **ironic** contents.

 ## Data Format